Jacob Middleton: Playing career

 As a pending free agent, Middleton opted to remain with the Wild in signing a three-year, $7.35 million extension on July 6, 2022.

+International play

+On May 5, 2023, Middleton was named to Canada men's national ice hockey team at the 2023 IIHF World Championship where he recorded five assists in ten games and won a gold medal.

-Personal
+Personal life

-Jake formerly played alongside his brother, Keaton, for the AHL's San Jose Barracuda between 2018 and 2020.
+Jake was brought up in Stratford Ontario.
+Jake formerly played alongside his brother, Keaton Middleton, for the AHL's San Jose Barracuda between 2018 and 2020.
 Keaton currently plays within the rival Colorado Avalanche organization.
+Jake was married in 2022 to his wife Natalie who is a nurse in Minneapolis.
+The two have one daughter named Stevie, born in 2024.